Papillifera papillaris: In Great Britain

-This snail was also accidentally introduced to southern England, more than once, and became established there.
+This snail has also been accidentally introduced to southern England at least twice and has become established there.

 In 2004, the species was found in Buckinghamshire, southeastern England, in the crevices of a travertine marble and brick balustrade.
 This balustrade was originally constructed in Italy in about 1816, and had stood in the grounds of the Villa Borghese, in Rome.
-In the late 19th century the balustrade was taken from there, and was installed in the formal gardens of the country house Cliveden in 1896.
-These small snails shelter in the many nooks and crannies of the travertine marble stonework; presumably they feed on lichens that grow on the surfaces of the stone.
+The balustrade was taken from there and installed in the formal gardens of the country house Cliveden in 1896.
+These small snails shelter in the many nooks and crannies of the stonework; presumably they feed on lichens that grow on the surfaces of the stone.

 The snails at Cliveden were noticed by a specialist volunteer who was cleaning the stonework and statuary; the identity of the snail was recognized by Janet Ridout-Sharpe.
-The snails have spread from the balustrade to a red brick terrace and a stone fountain, but apparently no further than that.
+The snails have spread from the balustrade to a red-brick terrace and a stone fountain, but apparently no further than that.
 Although this is certainly an introduced species, it is not an invasive species.

-Subsequent to the publicity surrounding this find, it was pointed out that the same species had already been recorded in 1993 from Brownsea Island, Dorset in southwest England.
-At Brownsea Island, as at Cliveden, the snails live on stonework and statuary imported from Italy a century or more earlier.
-There are even indications of a Dorset occurrence of this snail, perhaps from the Brownsea Island locality, 250 years earlier.
+Subsequent to the publicity surrounding this find, it was pointed out that the same species had already been recorded in 1993 from Brownsea Castle on Brownsea Island, Dorset in southwest England.
+Here, as at Cliveden, the snails live on stonework and statuary imported from Italy a century or more earlier.
+There are even indications of a Dorset occurrence of this snail, perhaps from the Brownsea locality, 250 years earlier.
+The snails remain confined an area of around 100 m2.

+A third British locality was discovered in 2024 at Burghley House in Lincolnshire.
+The small colony is around archways constructed in 2010 from tufa imported from Italy.